 All Fire and Rescue Authorities are required to produce and publish an integrated risk management plan.
-The Authority's integrated risk management plan is called the Community Safety Strategy and sets out how we will keep people of the West Midlands safe through our Service Delivery Model.
+The Authority's integrated risk management plan is represented in a visual manner by the Community_Safety Strategy and sets out how we will keep people of the West Midlands safe through our Service Delivery Model.